mspncp/gosu-wiki/To Do.md

       * Test multiple screens on Windows
     * TextField with clip\_to (update example)
   * Make Gosu fun to use on OS X
-    * Create C++ app template for Xcode
+    * Create C++ app template for Xcode4
-    * Create iPhone app template for Xcode
+    * Create iPhone app template for Xcode4
     * Create .pkg wrapper to install Gosu into /Developer/Gosu
   * Make OpenAL  buffers in Mac port larger and make sure that update\_interval<66 always plays running Songs without jitter
   * Replace draw\_line by something that makes sense